rrnyquist/ebenezer/_Scripture/ESV/41_Mark.md

 And Peter had followed him at a distance, right into the courtyard of the high priest.
 And he was sitting with the guards and warming himself at the fire. ^1454

-Now the chief priests and the whole council were seeking testimony against Jesus to put him to death, but they found none. ^1455
+Now the chief priests and the whole Council were seeking testimony against Jesus to put him to death, but they found none. ^1455

 For many bore false witness against him, but their testimony did not agree. ^1456

 And some stood up and bore false witness against him, saying, ^1457

-We heard him say, I will destroy this temple that is made with hands, and in three days I will build another, not made with hands. ^1458
+We heard him say, 'I will destroy this temple that is made with hands, and in three days I will build another, not made with hands.' ^1458

 Yet even about this their testimony did not agree. ^1459